shubuliao/maek/mos/design-guidelines.md

 # Design Guidelines

 ## Overview
-This document outlines the design principles and guidelines for the open source BUIDL protocol - a decentralized alternative to BlackRock's BUIDL fund that democratizes access to fixed income investments on Solana.
+This document outlines the design principles and guidelines for MAEK - a decentralized alternative to BlackRock's BUIDL fund that democratizes access to fixed income investments on Solana.

 ## Core Design Principles